tekktrik/CircuitPythonukiah/README.rst

-After saving these file with your information, you can unplug from the microcontroller and use the USB C cable to plug into the back of the CircuitPythonukiah and connect the other end of the cable to a power source, such as a common USB charger brick.
+After saving these file with your information, you can unplug from the microcontroller and use the USB C cable to plug into the back of the CircuitPythonukiah base and connect the other end of the cable to a power source, such as a common USB charger brick.

 Configurable Settings